MicrosoftDocs/memdocs/sccm/core/clients/manage/inventory/introduction-to-hardware-inventory.md

  Configuration Manager provides limited support for dual-boot computers.
 Configuration Manager can discover dual-boot computers but returns inventory information only from the operating system that's active when the inventory cycle runs.

 > [!NOTE]
->  For information about how to use hardware inventory with clients that run Linux and UNIX, see [Hardware inventory for Linux and UNIX in System Center Configuration Manager](../../../../core/clients/manage/inventory/hardware-inventory-for-linux-and-unix.md).
+>  For information about how to use hardware inventory with clients that run Linux and UNIX, see [Hardware inventory for Linux and UNIX](../../../../core/clients/manage/inventory/hardware-inventory-for-linux-and-unix.md).

 ## Extending Configuration Manager hardware inventory
  In addition to the built-in hardware inventory in Configuration Manager, you can also use one of these methods to extend hardware inventory to collect more information: